KhronosGroup/glTF/specification/README.md

 The `technique` property is optional; if it is not supplied, and no extension is present that defines material properties, then the object will be rendered using a default material with 50% gray emissive color.

+**non-normative**: In practice, most assets will have a `technique` property or an extension that defines material properties.
+The default material simply allows an asset to not have to define an explicit technique when an extension is used.

 ### Techniques

 A technique describes the shading used for a material.
 The asset's techniques are stored in the `techniques` dictionary property.